Salerno: Middle Ages to early modern age

-Under the Lombard dukes Salerno enjoyed the most splendid period of its history.
+Under the Lombard dukes, Salerno enjoyed a splendid period of growth.

-In 774 Arechis II of Benevento transferred the seat of the Duchy of Benevento to Salerno, in order to elude Charlemagne's offensive and to secure for himself the control of a strategic area, the centre of coastal and internal communications in Campania.
+In 774, Arechis II of Benevento transferred the seat of the Duchy of Benevento to Salerno, in order to elude Charlemagne's offensive and to secure for himself the control of a strategic area, the centre of coastal and internal communications in Campania.

-With Arechis II, Salerno became a centre of studies with its famous Medical School.
+Under Arechis II, Salerno became a centre of studies with its famous Medical School.
 The Lombard prince ordered the city to be fortified; the Castle on the Bonadies mountain had already been built with walls and towers.
-In 839 Salerno declared independence from Benevento, becoming the capital of a flourishing principality stretching out to Capua, northern Calabria and Apulia up to Taranto.
+In 839, Salerno declared independence from Benevento, becoming the capital of a flourishing principality stretching out to Capua, northern Calabria and Apulia up to Taranto.
 In 871–872, the Aghlabids besieged Salerno, but the city was relieved by Louis II of Italy.

-Around the year 1000 prince Guaimar IV annexed Amalfi, Sorrento, Gaeta and the whole duchy of Apulia and Calabria, starting to conceive a future unification of the whole southern Italy under Salerno's arms.
+Around the year 1000, prince Guaimar IV annexed Amalfi, Sorrento, Gaeta and the whole duchy of Apulia and Calabria, starting to conceive a future unification of the whole southern Italy under Salerno's arms.
 The coins minted in the city circulated all over the Mediterranean, with the Opulenta Salernum wording to certify its richness.